 Gilts are the most common form of bond available in the UK.
 As above, a standard gilt issued by the UK government pays a fixed coupon yield every 6 months until the gilt’s maturity date.
 At this point, the gilt holder receives their final coupon payment and the capital invested.

 Index-linked gilts differ from conventional gilts.
 Instead of paying a fixed coupon rate, the rate is variable and based on the UK’s primary measure of inflation, the Retail Price Index (RPI).
 This type of gilt is specifically aimed to shelter your capital against inflation.

 Government bonds have different names depending on which country they are issued by.
-However, there are a few key features that all government bonds have in common.
+However, there are some key features that all government bonds have in common:

 Maturity represents the bond’s expiry date.
 Once the bond expires, the original capital invested is returned to the bondholder.
 The maturity dates of a bond usually vary from 5 years up to 30 years.
 However, the UK’s DMO (Debt Management Office) recently released a 55-year maturity gilt.

 A bond’s coupon code is a fixed payment rate of interest from the bond issuer to the bondholder.
 Bonds on the open market will have varying coupon rates, as they would have been released to the market at different times.

 Say, for example, the bondholder decided to invest £1,000 into the following bond in the year 2020:

 The coupon rate is 5%, and the maturity date is 2030, 10 years from the 2020 purchase date.